 Eileen Chong’s wide, devoted readership will be impatient to add this new collection to their library.

 Rainforest was launched at the Stanley Street Gallery by Felicity Plunkett on Sat 3rd May 2018

 Paperback.
 198 x 128 mm.
 Full colour cover.

 ISBN 978-1-922080-86-8.
 100 pages.

 Painting Red Orchids (2016)

-Eileen Chong’s new collection continues her exploration of the contemplative and the personal within subtly shifting contexts of food, love, history and culture.
+Eileen Chong’s third collection continues her exploration of the contemplative and the personal within subtly shifting contexts of food, love, history and culture.
 Lovers of her poetry will find much that is familiar and much that is new.
 Over the three volumes of work represented on this page the reader can map a transition from a precocious apprenticeship to a mature voice, through moments of light and happiness mixed with hints of grief and foreboding.